Yasi92/Happy-Pet/TESTING.md

 ### Product Detail Page
   * Click on the 'Keep shopping' button and confirm it navigates to the products page.
-  * Click the "Add" button with the heart icon and confirm the product is added to wishlist.
+  * Click the "Add" button with the heart icon and confirm the product is added to the wishlist.
   * Make sure when the product exists in the wishlist, the heart icon color is red and the "Add" text is changed to "Remove".
   * Click on the minus and plus quantity selector and confirm it works as expected and that the minimum value of it is set to 1.
-  * Add the product to the shopping cart and ensure the toast message appears on top right of the page for 5 seconds.
+  * Add the product to the shopping cart and ensure the toast message appears on the top right of the page for 5 seconds.
-  * Check the toast message containing the bag items and ensure it displayes the correct data.
+  * Check the toast message containing the bag items and ensure it displays the correct data.
   * Find a product with more than 1 image and confirm that the product images are displayed in a carousel.
-  * Find a product which is available in different sizes and colors and ensure that the selcted color and size is added to the bag.
+  * Find a product that is available in different sizes and colors and ensure that the selected color and size are added to the bag.
   * Repeat the last step and add the product with the same size and color value to the bag and ensure the quantity of the item is adjusted properly.
   * Select a different size and/or color of the same product and confirm that the new selected size and/or color is added to the shopping cart.
   * Click on the description accordion button and confirm that the description text displays.
-  * Find a product without description and ensure the description section is not visible.
+  * Find a product without a description and ensure the description section is not visible.
-  * Click the review accordion button and ensure the prodct reviews are visible.
+  * Click the review accordion button and ensure the product reviews are visible.
   * Find a product without any review and ensure the 'No Review' text appears in the section.
-  * Scroll down the page and confirm the similar producrts carousel is working as expected.
+  * Scroll down the page and confirm the similar products carousel is working as expected.
-  * Click on the next and previous careousel buttons and confirm they work properly.
+  * Click on the next and previous carousel buttons and confirm they work properly.
   * Click on a product card in the similar products carousel and confirm it navigates to the relevant product detail page in a new tab.
   * Find a single product in a subcategory and confirm that the similar product section is not visible.
   * Find a product from a subcategory with less than 4 products and confirm that the similar products are displayed in a single row containing the product cards and not in a carousel anymore.
   * Resize the window and ensure the responsive style is added to the page.
   * log in to the site with an admin account and ensure that the 'Delete' and 'Edit' links are visible on the page for the admin user and ensure the links work as expected.
 ### Profile Page
   * Log in to the site and confirm the "Profile" link is visible in the navbar.
   * Confirm the data added on the profile info are correct.
-  * Click on the "Update Profile" button and ensure that it opens a modal containing profile update form.
+  * Click on the "Update Profile" button and ensure that it opens a modal containing the profile update form.
   * Confirm that the update profile form is prefilled with the correct data.
-  * Update a field on the from and click submit to ensure the data is updated as expected.
+  * Update a field on the form and click submit to ensure the data is updated as expected.
-  * Confirm all the orders from the user are listes on the order history box.
+  * Confirm all the orders from the user are listed on the order history box.
   * Click on the order number and ensure it navigates to the checkout success page with the order summary info.
-  * Confirm that once navigated to checkout success page, a toast message appears on the screen informing that this is a past confirmation.
+  * Confirm that once navigated to the checkout success page, a toast message appears on the screen informing that this is a past confirmation.
   * Ensure that there is a "Add a Review" link for each product in the order history table.
   * Click on the "Add a Review" link and confirm it navigates to the product review page for the relevant product.
   * Resize the window and ensure the responsive style applies to the layout of the page.